-The empirical literature on the impacts of property rights has expanded rapidly in recent years as property rights are directly connected to land use and rural environment (Rodgers 2009).
+The empirical literature on the impacts of property rights has expanded rapidly in recent years as property rights are directly connected to land use and rural environment (Rodgers, 2009).
 Most studies focus on economic and social outcomes or conservation behaviors that indirectly reflect environmental outcomes.
-Privatized property rights can reshape economic incentives and generate a series of positive economic and social outcomes relative to common-pool resources, such as optimizing resource allocation (Zhao 2020), incentivizing investment (Besley 1995, Abdulai, Owusu, and Goetz 2011; Bambio and Agha 2018), speeding up economic development (Hornbeck 2010), and improving long-term health (Xu, 2021).
-Other studies investigate the impact of property right security on economic and social outcomes, such as investment in cropland (Huntington and Shenoy 2021), labor allocation and migration (de Janvry et al. 2015), agricultural productivity (Linkow 2016), and social tensions and disputes (Alston, Libecap, and Mueller 2000; Deininger and Castagnini 2006; di Falco et al. 2020).
+Privatized property rights can reshape economic incentives and generate a series of positive economic and social outcomes relative to common-pool resources, such as optimizing resource allocation (Zhao, 2020), incentivizing investment (Abdulai et al., 2011; Bambio & Agha, 2018; Besley, 1995), speeding up economic development (Hornbeck, 2010), and improving long-term health (Xu, 2021).
+Other studies investigate the impact of property right security on economic and social outcomes, such as investment in cropland (Huntington & Shenoy, 2021), labor allocation and migration (de Janvry et al., 2015), agricultural productivity (Linkow, 2016), and social tensions and disputes (Alston et al., 2000; Deininger & Castagnini, 2006; di Falco et al., 2020).
 Related to our study, Bühler (2022) finds that grazing lands with well-defined property rights are over 10% more productive than lands without, based on a spatial discontinuities model.
 Chari et al. (2021) study land property reform in rural China and find an increase in land rental activities among rural households and aggregate productivity.
-In addition, environmental markets may generate substantial net benefits compared to open access management based on a case study on groundwater rights in southern California (Ayres, Meng, and Plantinga 2021).
+In addition, environmental markets may generate substantial net benefits compared to open access management based on a case study on groundwater rights in southern California (Ayres et al., 2021).

 A growing body of literature on the environmental impacts of property rights mainly focuses on forest and fishery sectors and presents mixed results.
-Of the 48 studies on environmental outcomes, 73% showed positive effects, 15% had negative outcomes, and 29% had cases in which no effect was identified (Tseng et al. 2021).
+Of the 48 studies on environmental outcomes, 73% showed positive effects, 15% had negative outcomes, and 29% had cases in which no effect was identified (Tseng et al., 2021).
 Isaksen and Richter (2019) apply quasi-experimental approaches and find that private property rights lower the probability of a fish stock collapsing, but the estimated impact varies with country and species characteristics compared to open access.
-Using a global database of fisheries institutions and catch data from 1950 to 2003, Costello, Gaines, and Lynham (2008) showed that implementation of rights-based catch shares can provide individual incentives for sustainable harvests that is less prone to collapse.
-However, some literature also presents opposing empirical evidence where private and secure property rights have no significant environmental impacts or even accelerate environmental degradation (Kabubo-Mariara 2002; Cao et al. 2018; Miteva et al. 2019).
+Using a global database of fisheries institutions and catch data from 1950 to 2003, Costello et al. (2008) showed that implementation of rightsbased catch shares can provide individual incentives for sustainable harvests that is less prone to collapse.
+However, some literature also presents opposing empirical evidence where private and secure property rights have no significant environmental impacts or even accelerate environmental degradation (Cao et al., 2018; Kabubo-Mariara, 2002; Miteva et al., 2019).
 Liscow (2013) finds that property rights significantly increase deforestation in Nicaragua when property rights increase investment, which leads to increased agricultural productivity and returns to deforestation.
-BenYishay et al. (2017) find that the formalization of indigenous communities' land rights has no effect on satellite-based greenness measures of forest cover in Brazil.
+BenYishay et al. (2017) find that the formalization of Indigenous communities' land rights has no effect on satellite-based greenness measures of forest cover in Brazil.
 Lipscomb and Prabakaran (2020) find no overall impact of a large property rights reform on deforestation during the sample period in the Brazilian Amazon though substantial heterogeneity exists across counties.
-Although land registry programs in Brazil do not significantly affect crop area but influence pasture expansion by replacing natural vegetation cover (Jung et al. 2021).
+Although land registry programs in Brazil do not significantly affect crop area but influence pasture expansion by replacing natural vegetation cover (Jung et al., 2022).